Inferno Theme of Language and Communication

+Language is king in Inferno... so it sucks even more to be punished by, say, having to blow bubbles of mud for all eternity.
 A product of the rational mind, language is considered by Dante to be a medium shared by all men that serves to unite them.
-As a uniquely human attribute, language – like man – is never defined as inherently good or inherently evil.
+As a uniquely human attribute, language—like man—is never defined as inherently good or inherently evil.
 Indeed, its moral standing is determined by the way in which it is used.
 Readers are never shown a definitively correct and moral speech.

 The breakdown of Virgil’s "persuasive word" affects his language in the ensuing cantos and results in a marked lessening of his pride.